Areas of Special Interest

 Background and Experience

-I have experience working with adults with a range of mental health difficulties including anxiety disorders (panic, OCD, PTSD, phobias and generalised anxiety), depression and substance use concerns (alcohol and other drugs, including misuse of prescription medications).
+I have experience working with adults with a range of mental health difficulties including anxiety disorders (panic, OCD, phobias and generalised anxiety), depression, trauma-related difficulties (PTSD) and substance use concerns (alcohol and other drugs, including misuse of prescription medications).
 I also have experience working with everyday life problems, such as worry, relationship difficulties, stress management, managing emotions, developing identity and improving self-esteem.

-I provide strength-based supervision of psychologists, counsellors and addictions practitioners.
+I provide strength-based supervision for psychologists and addictions practitioners.
 My aim in supervision is to help you reflect on your practice in a way that builds confidence and enhances your skill and knowledge in working with clients.
-I have five years experience working in the addictions sector as a psychologist and am familiar and able to support clinicians with DAPAANZ registration requirements.
+I have six years experience working in the addictions sector as a psychologist and am familiar and able to support clinicians with DAPAANZ registration requirements.